Term one core modules

 Term two core modules

-Action Research Laboratory - enables you to develop your major project design work while exploring creative and innovative design and research methods.
+Enables you to develop your major project design work while exploring creative and innovative design and research methods.
 You will produce a specification report (based on primary research) and a portfolio of investigative design development work that shows an individual creative response.

-Term two optional modules
+Term two optional modules (select two from the following options)

 Museum and Exhibition Design